List of former state routes in Georgia (200–699): State Route 243

 State Route 243 (SR 243) was a 21.2 mi state highway that existed on a path from southwest of Gordon to Milledgeville.
 It traversed portions of northwestern Wilkinson and south-central Baldwin counties.
 The southernmost 13.4 mi was part of the Fall Line Freeway, a highway that connects Columbus and Augusta.
 The former portion of SR 243 that was concurrent with U.S. Route 441 Business (US 441 Bus.) was redesignated as SR 29 Bus.
-The portion from southwest of Gordon to north-northeast of Ivey, as well as the later roadway that was built from that point to southeast of Milledgeville became concurrent with SR 540, the state highway designation for the Fall Line Freeway (FLF; a highway that connects Columbus with Augusta), and was replaced in 2019 by an extended SR 540.
+The portion from southwest of Gordon to north-northeast of Ivey, as well as the later roadway that was built from that point to southeast of Milledgeville became concurrent with SR 540, the state highway designation for the Fall Line Freeway, and was replaced in 2019 by an extended SR 540.